14. Base Cation Dynamics

 where:

-is the fraction of clay in the soil (%).
+is the percentage of clay in the soil (%).

-is the fraction of soil organic carbon in the soil (%).
+is the percentage of soil organic carbon in the soil (%).